bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 fi
 ```

-For   more   information   on   adding   other   fonts   have   a   look   at:
+For   more   information  and for  adding   other   fonts:
 [https://github.com/mittelmark/x11-ttf-fonts](https://github.com/mittelmark/x11-ttf-fonts)